 6. You Can Feel the Baby Moving

 You’re probably thinking “awwww how in the world does that suck?”
 It’s actually really fun and exciting, especially at first.
-But the funny thing about babies is that they are lulled to sleep by movement.
+But the funny thing about babies is that they are lulled to sleep by the movement.
 So during the day when you are busy doing things, your baby is probably sound asleep.
-But during the night time when you are trying to go to sleep, that’s when baby is ready to PAR-TAY!
+But during the night time when you are trying to go to sleep, that’s when the baby is ready to PAR-TAY!

 While you’re laying on your left side, trying hard to not think about your next trip to the toilet, your baby will be busy karate chopping your insides.
 Or what’s even worse (if that’s possible) is if you can’t feel your baby at all and you’ll spend all night worrying that something terrible has happened.